 In this section, we will review unitary compilation in the variational quantum machine learning framework \cite{cerezoVariationalQuantumAlgorithms2021}.
 Here, compilation describes the process of finding a decomposition of a unitary transformation $V$ into a specific set of parameterized unitaries available on the hardware $\set{U_i (\theta_i)}$, i.e.

-with possibly independent parameters $\theta_i$.
-The unitary compilation process is thereby twofold: a) chose an appropriate ansatz represented by the kind of parameterized unitaries $U_i$ and b) find the optimal parameters (see Fig.~\ref{fig:ansatz}).
+with $P$ parameters $\theta_i$.
+The unitary compilation process consists of two steps: (a) choose an appropriate ansatz represented by the sequence and types of parameterized unitaries $U_i$, and (b) determine the optimal parameters (see Fig.~\ref{fig:ansatz}).

-Determining an appropriate ansatz ad-hoc poses a complex problem, primarily due to the intrinsic trade-off between its expressivity and trainability.
+Choosing an appropriate \textit{ad hoc} ansatz presents a significant challenge due to the fundamental trade-off between ansatz expressivity and trainability.
 Higher expressivity is linked to vanishing gradients \cite[]{holmesConnectingAnsatzExpressibility2022}.
-Therefore, the selection of an ansatz demands use of intuition and application of prior knowledge about the target unitary.
-Underlying symmetries and patterns might be used to train an ansatz that is not excessively expressive \cite[]{meleAvoidingBarrenPlateaus2022}.
+Therefore, the selection of an ansatz demands the use of intuition and the application of prior knowledge about the target unitary.
+The underlying symmetries might be used to pick an ansatz that is not excessively expressive, but still includes an optimal solution \cite[]{meleAvoidingBarrenPlateaus2022}.

 Addressing the issue of expressivity versus trainability necessitates exploring strategies to update the structure.
-One possible approach includes incrementally adding layers to the ansatz until a satisfactory approximation of the target unitary is achieved \cite{khatriQuantumassistedQuantumCompiling2019}.
+One possible approach includes adding layers incrementally to the ansatz until a satisfactory approximation of the target unitary is achieved \cite{khatriQuantumassistedQuantumCompiling2019}.
 This method offers the advantage of progressively enhancing the ansatz's expressivity.
 During the extension, the complexity increase can be limited by only accepting updates that improve the approximation quality.

-Another approach to bolstering the expressivity of an ansatz, while maintaining control over its complexity, involves a technique called variable ansatz \cite[]{bilkisSemiagnosticAnsatzVariable2023}.
-This optimization technique adds and removes gate sequences during the continuous parameter optimization.
-This enables searching for appropriate solutions while keeping the candidates shallow and thereby potentially trainable for local cost functions \cite{cerezoCostFunctionDependent2021}.
+Another approach to increasing the expressivity of an ansatz, while maintaining control over its complexity, involves a technique called variable ansatz \cite[]{bilkisSemiagnosticAnsatzVariable2023}.
+This optimization technique adds and removes gate sequences interleaved with the continuous parameter optimization.
+This enables searching for appropriate solutions while keeping the candidates shallow and thus potentially trainable for local cost functions \cite{cerezoCostFunctionDependent2021}.

 The technique that we developed in this work tackles the problem of finding optimal parameters for a given ansatz.
 In other words, we train a parameterized quantum circuit, represented by the unitary operator $U(\bm \theta)$, such that it is close to a given target unitary operator $V$.
-Since closeness for unitary transformations can be defined in several ways, it makes sense to have various distance measures for various applications.
+Since closeness for unitary transformations can be defined in several ways, various application-tailored distance measures have been defined.